 Where to stay in Newcastle

 I highly recommend staying at the Chifley Apartments Newcastle.
-The serviced apartments are spacious and provide you a fridge and kitchenette for all the Hunter Valley goodies you’ll inevitably pick up.
+The serviced apartments are spacious and provide you with a fridge and kitchenette for all the Hunter Valley goodies you’ll inevitably pick up.
 The Chifley also serves as the perfect base to allow you to take in Newcastle’s city and sea, then easily head out to the Hunter Valley’s sprawling scenery and vineyards.

 Finding your way around town